 Is the class routine the same for every site?

 Classes are offered on different days for different sites, have their own timetable and routine.
-Please check with the Site Coordinator for the class routine of your class.
+Please check with your site coordinator for the class routine of your class.

 Are the classes organized by semester or by school year?